Ouro

 External APIs on Ouro are organized with two asset types: services and routes.

 A service is a collection of routes that all share the same base URL.
-Routes are individual endpoints of the API defined by a HTTP method, path, and optional URL and query parameters and a body.
+Routes are individual endpoints of the API defined by an HTTP method, path, optional URL and query parameters, and an optional body.

 Ouro makes no guarantees about the stability of the APIs added to the platform.
 Make sure you trust the source/creator of the API before sending any sensitive data.
 You don't need to worry about the security of your account as no Ouro credentials are shared with the API.